wkhu/accounting/README.md

 sails lift
 ```

-Or instead of sails list, you may also use nodemon which is a utility that will monitor for any changes in your source and automatically restart your server.
+Or instead of sails lift, you may also use nodemon which is a utility that will monitor for any changes in your source and automatically restart your server.
 Install it using npm.

 ```
 npm install -g nodemon